ankittrehan2000/flutter_apps/README.md

 # flutter_apps
-Two flutter apps with routing, audio and persisting local data capabilities
+Two flutter apps that implement screen routing, audio recording, local data persisting using mysql and other features